abeskin61/Red-Hat/index.md

     ```
     docker-compose up -d
     ```
-1. When the process completes, check that all the containers have successfully started by running `docker-compose ps`.
+1. When the process is completed, check that all the containers have successfully started by running `docker-compose ps`.

     The output shows that all containers are up and ownCloud is accessible via port `8080` on the host machine.